-Sleep Apnea and Insomnia: Interlinked Disorders with Distinct Characteristics
+Sleep Apnea and Insomnia: Understanding the Connection

-What are Sleep Apnea and Insomnia?
+Introduction to Sleep Apnea and Insomnia

-Types of Sleep Apnea
+Types Of Sleep Apnea

 Sleep apnea can manifest differently, in terms of severity and frequency level for various reasons.
 Individuals experiencing a sleep disorder like sleep apnea often wake up without feeling rested, impacting work or school performance and social relationships.
 The three most common types of sleep apnea are

-Obstructive sleep apnea (OSA)
+Obstructive Sleep Apnea (OSA)

 OSA occurs when the muscles in the face and neck relax during sleep, including the soft tissues in the back of your throat, and this could bring about partial or complete blockage of the airways.
 Thus, to reopen your airways, the diaphragm and chest muscles have to work much more than during normal breathing; most commonly, you begin to breathe with large gulps and can also gasp and jerk.
 These episodes can interfere with sleep, decrease the oxygen delivery to certain body parts, and cause an irregular heartbeat.